javascript-tutorial/en.javascript.info/2-ui/1-document/06-dom-attributes-and-properties/article.md

 </script>
 ```

 There are other examples.
-The `style` attribute is a string, but `style` property is an object:
+The `style` attribute is a string, but the `style` property is an object:

 ```html run
 <div id="div" style="color:red;font-size:120%">Hello</div>